oslabs-beta/TrunQ/NPM-Server/README.md

 TRUNQ_REDIS=[Redis file path]/src/redis-server
 ```

-N.B. - don't forget to place your .env file into a .gitignore file to not expose your file directory
+Note: don't forget to place your .env file into a .gitignore file to not expose your file directory

 #### Redis Installation Notes
 - [zsh/wget command issues](https://github.com/robbyrussell/oh-my-zsh/issues/7085)
 - [invalid active developer path issue](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a)

+#### This is for server-side caching implementation.
+For client-side caching, download trunq from NPM and follow the README.